aaronhackney/cdo-ansible/cdo_ansible/tenants/README.md

 ### Tenant keys
 The tenants file has 2 keys:
 `cdo_region` - the region where your CDO tenant resides.
 At this time, the regions are:
-- www.defenseorchestrator.com
+- `www.defenseorchestrator.com`
-- www.defenseorchestrator.eu
+- `www.defenseorchestrator.eu`
-- apj.cdo.cisco.com
+- `apj.cdo.cisco.com`

-`api_key` - The CDO API generate in CDO under Settings --> User Management.
+`api_key` - The CDO API key generated in CDO under Settings --> User Management.
 This key can either be vault encrypted (recommended) or in clear text.

 ### How to encrypt strings in ansible
 To encrypt your credentials, use the CLI vault tool from ansible.
 In the below example, `abc1234567890asdfgh` is your CDO API key and `~/.vault_key` is your vault key.
 Note that you could also use `--ask-vault-password` to be prompted for the password instead.
 See `ansible-vault encrypt_string --help` for more details.